uqlibrary/uqlibrary-reusable-components/README.md

 ```

 * IMPORTANT!
 Before each change, update our [saucelab browser versions](https://github.com/uqlibrary/uqlibrary-reusable-components/blob/master/bin/template.nightwatch-saucelabs.json) by using the [saucelabs configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/) so we are testing against recent versions.

+Also check the [latest ESR version for firefox](https://www.mozilla.org/en-US/firefox/organizations/).
+(ESR versions are deployed in our Standard Environment across the Libraries).

 ### Updating IA